MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/dhcpserver/Get-DhcpServerv6FreeIPAddress.md

 ## DESCRIPTION
 The **Get-DhcpServerv6FreeIPAddress** cmdlet gets one or more free IPv6 addresses from the specified scope.

-If the *NumAddress* parameter is specified, then the requested number of free IPv6 addresses are returned.
+If the *NumAddress* parameter is specified, then the requested number of free IPv6 addresses is returned.
 If the *NumAddress* parameter is not specified, then a single free IPv6 address will be returned.
 The maximum number of free IPv6 addresses returned is capped at `1024`.